stormihoebe/VR-Hub/README.md

 # VR Hub

 VR Hub is a social media platform for Virtual Reality/Augmented Reality/Mixed Reality enthusiasts, developers, and designers.

 ## Details
-This application is under active development and current features are minimal and changing daily.
+This application is under active development and current features are changing daily.
+This app allows users to sign up for access to the app using an email address and password.
+The App allows users to post messages on a community message board that utilizes a firebase database.
+The App also uses the Twitter API to display tweets with #VirtualReality and users have the ability to search for other keywords under #VirtualReality.

 ## Installation
 * `git clone <https://github.com/stormihoebe/VR-Hub.git>`